Pennsylvania Child Custody Lawyers Tibbott & Richardson

 Answers to Common Questions About Child Custody Laws

 Below are the answers to frequently asked questions about Pennsylvania custody laws that are brought up during consultations with parents seeking child custody orders.
-Click the question(s) that pertain to your situation to read the answer, then give us a call or fill out the form for a free consultation to discuss your case.
+Click the question(s) that pertain to your situation to read the answer, then give us a call or fill out the form for a Complimentary Discovery Session with a Client Relations Specialist to discuss your case.

 What factors does a judge consider in awarding child custody?